About Anthony

 I grew up in Foster City and I currently live in Belmont with my wife Anne, who is also a Marine Corps veteran, and our two boys.

 My brother Andrew was killed in action in Ramadi, Iraq, back in 2004, when I was 18 and still in high school.
 I enlisted in the Marine Corps the next day.
 Two years later, I was in Iraq myself.
-I got shot in the back, survived two IED blasts, and lost close friends.
+I got shot, survived two IED blasts, and lost close friends.
 I came home disabled, mentally broken, and cast aside by society.

 I started at community college, went to UCSD, and then Harvard where I got my Master’s in Public Administration.
 I built veteran nonprofits, worked at the Pentagon doing financial oversight of major defense programs, and then spent years in the defense industry doing financial oversight for one of the biggest defense contractors in the country.

 I found problems.
 Not small ones.
 Systemic problems with how the entire industry operates, how money flows, how accountability is structured to fail.
-I called them out on it.
-They fired me for it.
-That’s the reality of whistleblowing in America: you do the right thing, and the system punishes you for it.
+I called them out.
+The reporting was picked up by More Perfect Union in an exposé about waste in the defense industry.
+The retaliation cost me my career.

-My dad is a Vietnamese war refugee.
-My mom is Mexican-Native American.
-My son is autistic and the system is not built for families like ours.
+My dad is a Vietnam War refugee.
+My mom is Mexican and Native American, permanently disabled, and living in an assisted living home.
+My son is autistic.
+The system is not built for families like ours.
 I’m not rich or politically connected.
 I’m pretty much just a dude in Belmont with a Harvard degree and a strong opinion that this district and all Americans deserve better.

 I’m running for Congress because I’ve spent my entire adult life inside the systems that are failing people, and I’m done watching career politicians collect paychecks while pretending the problems are too complicated to fix.
 They’re not complicated.
 They’re profitable.
 And that’s why nobody in power is fixing them.